aws/aws-sdk-java/README.md

 ```

 ## Getting Help
-Please use these community resources for getting help.
-We use GitHub [issues][sdk-issues] for tracking bugs and feature requests and have limited bandwidth to address them.
+GitHub [issues][sdk-issues] is the preferred channel to interact with our team.
+Also check these community resources for getting help:

 * Ask a question on [StackOverflow][stack-overflow] and tag it with `aws-java-sdk`
 * Come join the AWS Java community chat on [Gitter][gitter]